 - The representation of ethnic minorities

-- The place of migrants and refugees in British society / narratives of migration to the British Isles
+- The place of migrants and refugees in British literature / narratives of migration to the British Isles

 - Feminine voices throughout 20th and 21st century Britain